faenrandir/a_careful_examination/documents/about_apostates/how_those_who_leave_are_viewed.md

 Given this characterization of those who leave, it is not surprising that many feel a need to "defend their actions", "disprove" the Church, or end up becoming hostile enemies: a person who determines that the Church is not true---regardless of how pure or noble their motives, the strength of their character, the level of their spirituality, or how comprehensively they understand the Gospel---cannot leave with their reputation and character intact.
 If they leave without explanation, then it is assumed that they are deficient in character or understanding---if they attempt to exonerate themselves, then they have a "need to defend their actions" or "disprove the Church" and are considered "bitter".

 While a member might be inclined to believe that the "bitter fruits of apostasy" are the natural consequence of turning from the one true faith, virtually *all* totalistic groups [characterize those who leave in a similar negative light](https://www.youtube.com/watch?v=VdTWTeTkPn0) (see additional examples from [Jehovah's Witnesses](http://www.jwstruggle.com/2013/03/the-apostate-boogeyman/) and [Scientology](https://www.youtube.com/watch?v=pPol_m8wm8Y&feature=youtu.be&t=2m27s).
-In addition, see "[The three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/)" for a longer discussion of the totalistic mindset and how it is manifest in the LDS Church.)
+In addition, see "[The three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/)" for a longer discussion of the totalistic mindset and how it is manifest in the LDS Church.
+Also [The Shunning Key: Whom Mormons shun and why](https://mormonbandwagon.com/bwv549/the-shunning-key/))

 ## Positive or neutral statements about those who leave